 The South Breakwater Lighthouse is located at the end of the southern Army Corps of Engineers breakwater at the entrance to the channel leading to Lake Muskegon from Lake Michigan in the City of Muskegon, Michigan.
 Approximate Latitude / Longitude: +43° 13′ 26.83″, -86° 20′ 49.60″.
 The South Pierhead Lighthouse is located at the end of the Army Corps of Engineers south pier in the harbor of the City of Muskegon, Michigan.
 Approximate Latitude / Longitude: +43° 13′ 36.00″, -86° 20′ 29.50″.

 The South Breakwater Lighthouse is accessible through the NOAA Lake Michigan Field Station or can be viewed by boat and has no official street address.
 The South Pierhead Lighthouse is accessible via beach access or can be viewed by boat.
 The nearest address is the NOAA Lake Michigan Field Station located at 1431 Beach St., Muskegon, MI 49441.

 Educating, Engaging, Entertaining –

 Were you aware that the the Muskegon Area hosts 14 museums which offer local residents and visitors the opportunity to learn about area history, ships, inspiring art, industries, lighthouses and historic buildings, and the people who helped to make this city what it is today?
-The following museums have formed a new association (M3) to collaborate, share ideas and work together to share the many “aMazing” things to explore and enjoy the multitude of rich cultural opportunities available right here within our community.
+Scroll down for the list of museums that have formed a new association (M3) to collaborate, share ideas and work together to share the many “aMazing” things to explore and enjoy the multitude of rich cultural opportunities available right here within our community.